GonzagaEagles16/Boston/README.md

 ![3D-printed/FR4 version](https://github.com/bluepylons/Boston/raw/master/graphics/3D-printed-prototype.JPG)

 ## Introduction
 Boston is a compact 120% with a full-complement of 18 programmable keys, in a footprint 2u narrower than a full-size, and only about 1.5u wider than a 96%.
+Both a 3D-printed/FR4 case and a CNC aluminum case will be available.

 The immediate inspiration for Boston was the DriftMechanics [Austin](https://github.com/Gondolindrim/Austin), as well as the [7-row Thinkpad keyboards](http://www.notebookreview.com/picture/?f=60846) found on Thinkpads of the T420 generation and older.
 The general idea was to make a narrower full-size that retained both the 2u numpad "0" and traditional 2x3 Ins/Del/Home/End/PgUp/PgDn nav block, by expanding vertically.